zig-republic/zig-republic/republic-bylaws.rst

 Required Channels
 -----------------
 The following channels shall be required for the normal functioning of The Republic Forum.
-Additional channels may be added or archived as required and at the discretion of the Chancellor or Vice-Chancellors.
+Additional channels may be added or archived as required at the discretion of the Chancellor or Vice-Chancellors.
 *Nota bene*: Deprecated channels on The Republic Forum may only be archived, not deleted.

 ``#senate``